Quant-link/QLK-FREN-Private/README.md

     - Linux: Tries multiple players (paplay, aplay, mpg123, mpg321) if playsound fails
 *   When audio playback fails, the file location is displayed so you can play it manually if needed.
 *   You can set `KEEP_AUDIO_ON_ERROR = True` in config.ini to retain audio files when playback fails.
+*   Narration caching saves resources by reusing recent narrations for the same price:
+    - Cache entries expire after the time specified in `EXPIRATION` (default: 5 minutes)
+    - Override caching with the `--force-new` command line option
+    - Disable caching by setting `ENABLED = False` in the `[Cache]` section of config.ini

 ## Project Purpose, Roadmap, and Development Plan